Signature Methods in Machine Learning: Background Material

+When $W$ is a Hilbert space the so-called \textit{Representer Theorem}, established in \cite{HSS01}, provides theoretical guarantees regarding the solvability of the equations in \eqref{ker_sys} via gradient descent with respect to a suitable cost function, possibly involving a regularisation term, see \cite{HSS01} for full details.
+However, the equations determined in \eqref{ker_sys} clearly do not require $W$ to be a Hilbert space, and the outlined approach still makes sense under the weaker assumption that $W$ is only a Banach space.

+Of course in this setting the function $K$ defined in \eqref{ker_def_gen} fails to be a kernel in the machine learning sense; indeed it need not be either symmetric of positive definite.
+Consequently one cannot invoke the Representer Theorem established in \cite{HSS01} to provide theoretical guarantees regarding the use of cost function based gradient descent to solve the system of equations \eqref{ker_sys}.
+However, it is in fact known that the Representer Theorem remains valid for certain types of Banach spaces; see \cite{Sch21}.
+Hence there are settings in which just having the assumption of a pair of embeddings, one into a Banach space $W$ and the other into its dual $W^{\ast}$, rather than an embedding into a Hilbert space remains sufficient to provide the theoretical guarantees of the Representer theorem.

-One major benefit of kernels is that they provide a concrete approach to the learning problem.
-We can use the kernel functions $K( \cdot , x_i) = \left< \cdot , \Phi(x_i) \right> \in V^{\ast}$ as the feature functions.
-That is, returning to the observed labelled dataset $\Omega$, first solve the system \beq y_i = \sum_{k \in \ci} a_k K(x_i , x_k) \eeq for each $i \in \ci$, and then express the observed function $f$ as \beq f (\cdot):= \sum_{k\in \ci} a_k K ( \cdot ,x_k). \eeq Neither the dimension of $W$ or the explicit form of the embeddings $\Psi$ and $\Phi$ are involved.
-The strategy only involves a \emph{finite} number of terms, namely the $| \ci |^2$ numbers $K(x_i,x_j)$, which is independent of the dimension of $W$.
-Assuming $K$ is known, computing these $|\ci|^2$ numbers does not require computing the embedded data points $\Phi(x_i)$ and $\Psi(x_i)$ themselves.
-Consequently there is no restriction on the embeddings that may be considered, with embeddings into infinite dimensional vector spaces $W$ being allowed both theoretically and in practice.
-But the number of computations does grow quadratically with respect to the size of the dataset $\Omega_V$, which becomes problematic for large datasets $\Omega_V$.
+A major benefit of the kernel approach outlined above is that neither the dimension of $W$ or the explicit form of the embeddings $\Psi$ and $\Phi$ are involved.
+The strategy only involves a \textit{finite} number of terms, namely the $M^2$ numbers $K(x_i,x_j)$, which is independent of the dimension of $W$.
+Assuming $K$ is known, computing these $M^2$ numbers does not require computing the embedded data points $\Phi(\bx_i)$ and $\Psi(\bx_i)$ themselves.
+Consequently there is no restriction on the embeddings that may be considered, with embeddings into infinite dimensional Hilbert spaces $W$ being allowed both theoretically and in practice.
+But the number of computations does grow quadratically with respect to the size of the dataset $\Omega_{\s(V)}$, which becomes problematic for large datasets $\Omega_{\s(V)}$.